Leona Graham: Absolute Radio

-Leona stayed after Virgin Radio was re-branded as Absolute Radio (formerly Virgin Radio.
+Graham stayed after Virgin Radio was re-branded as Absolute Radio.
 She works both as a main presenter and a fill-in presenter.

 She can be heard every weekday from 10 am to 10 pm across three stations: main station (from 10am till 1 pm); then Absolute 80s (from 1pm till 4pm) and Classic Rock station (from 7pm till 10 pm).
 On Saturday, she works from midday to 6 pm, first with Classic Rock station (till 4 pm) and finally 80s station.

-On 9 January 2012, Leona took over the weekday 1 pm – 5 pm slot for three months on Absolute Radio following the departure of Nick Jackson until Andy Bush arrived at the station.
+On 9 January 2012, Graham took over the weekday 1 pm – 5 pm slot for three months on Absolute Radio following the departure of Nick Jackson until Andy Bush arrived at the station.

-Leona currently broadcasts on Absolute Radio from 10am-1pm, Monday to Friday.
+Graham currently broadcasts on Absolute Radio from 10am-1pm, Monday to Friday.

 Interviews

-At Absolute Radio Leona Graham has interviewed rock star Alice Cooper, AC/DC lead singer Brian Johnson and vocalist of Free, Bad Company and Queen Paul Rodgers.
+At Absolute Radio Graham has interviewed rock star Alice Cooper, AC/DC lead singer Brian Johnson and vocalist of Free, Bad Company and Queen, Paul Rodgers.

 Voiceovers

-Leona has recently set up her own Voice over production Company called High Voltage Media.
+Graham has recently set up her own Voice over production Company called High Voltage Media.

-Leona has been the voice for BBC Radio One, BBC 5 LIVE, 95.8 Capital FM, The BOX, E4, Virgin Radio and Absolute Radio.
+Graham has been the voice for BBC Radio One, BBC 5 LIVE, 95.8 Capital FM, The BOX, E4, Virgin Radio and Absolute Radio.
 She also contributes regularly for BBC1, ITV1 and SKY1 and narrates programmes for Channel 4.
 She is also known for her voice in movie trailers on Virgin Media TV.

 More recently she started working with Orion Media to produce trailers for its stations BRMB, Mercia and Wyvern FM and is one of the voices of Canadian radio station 102.3 Now Radio in Edmonton.

 Awards

-In 2010 Absolute Radio received a Bronze Sony Radio Academy Award in the category Best Station Imaging for its imaging package in which Leona Graham was one of the major contributors as Absolute Radio's station voice.
+In 2010 Absolute Radio received a Bronze Sony Radio Academy Award in the category Best Station Imaging for its imaging package in which Graham was one of the major contributors as Absolute Radio's station voice.